 The Chinese, especially the younger generation, are more obsessed with following up on the trend of celebrities in China.
 The highest income of the most famous celebrity in China in 2016 was 2.2 bn RMB, or USD 330m, that’s more than 10,000 times the annual income of the ordinary.
 Even the US fast-food chains, such as McDonald’s and KFC, use and pay millions of dollars a year to Chinese celebrities for endorsement.
 If you can afford that scale of fees payable to celebrities in China, you are then likely to attract a large number of customers to your products/services.

 Team up with state-owned companies in China

 If you are a famous company outside of China, the chances are that you are more inclined to team up with state-owned companies in China for your business.
-In light of the Chinese government loosening up on restrictions on some of the key industries for foreign companies, the Chinese state-owned countries are keen on working with the best foreign enterprise , who can offer the best services, products and technology that domestic rivals cannot compete with.
-The reason for this, simply from an economic point of view, is that the state-owned companies fear of losing the market share to foreign competitors as the country opens up further.
+In light of the Chinese government loosening up on restrictions on some of the key industries for foreign companies, the Chinese state-owned countries are keen on working with the best foreign enterprise, who can offer the best services, products, and technology that domestic rivals cannot compete with.
+The reason for this, simply from an economic point of view, is that the state-owned companies fear to lose the market share to foreign competitors as the country opens up further.

 Cultural Difference between China and the West